luau-lang/luau/rfcs/lower-bounds-calculation.md

 ### Normalization

 When computing lower bounds, we need to have some process by which we reduce types down to a minimal shape and canonicalize them, if only to have a clean way to flush out degenerate unions like `A | A`.
 Normalization is about reducing union and intersection types to a minimal, canonicalizable shape.

 A normalized union is one where there do not exist two branches on the union where one is a subtype of the other.
+It is quite straightforward to implement.

-A normalized intersection is only a little bit more complicated:
+A normalized intersection is a little bit more complicated:

-1. Intersections of tables are always combined into a single table.
+1. The tables of an intersection are always combined into a single table.
 Coincident properties are merged into intersections of their own.
     * eg `normalize({x: number, y: string} & {y: number, z: number}) == {x: number, y: string & number, z: number}`
     * This is recursive.  eg `normalize({x: {y: number}} & {x: {y: string}}) == {x: {y: number & string}}`
 1. If two functions in the intersection have a subtyping relationship, the normalization results only in the super-type-most function. (more on function subtyping later)